Prize For Masked Singer

 GRIM TALLY

-UK now has the highest Covid death rate in the world with 935 fatalities a day
+UK now has the highest Covid death rate in the world with 935 fatalities a dayback to work

-Schools could be shut until EASTER with pupils kept off class in Covid hotspots
+Schools could be shut until EASTER with pupils kept off class in Covid hotspots'PERV' MISS

-Married teacher, 35, 'romped with boy in field then threatened him if he told'
+Married teacher, 35, 'romped with boy in field then threatened him if he told''SEE YOU IN COURT!'

 Prize For Winning Masked Singer